CH880. This is a very heavy silver Timor bracelet in its

 CH761.
 This is a very attractive silver tool kit which most definitely could use some cleaning.
 The silver is quite tarnished.
 The entire piece is 16 1/2 inches long and the butterfly at the top is 2 1/8 inches across.
 This piece is well over 100 years old and has some excellent work on it.
 The flat tools are covered with engraving, and the tools at the bottom have a spiral wrap of silver around the handle part.
 The scoop of the middle tool is covered with engraving.
 This is a very special piece. $285.US.

 CH772.
 These earrings are made of decorative buttons or pendants from China.
 Some have enamelling on them, and some are simply silver, and all are 100+ years old.
 Earrings #1 are shaped like flower buds and their bottoms still have some enamelled blue on them.
 1 1/8 inches tall. $35.US.
 Earrings #2 look like lotus buds, they have leaves with 5 small holes around the top, point nicely at the bottom and have writing on them. $35.US.
 Earrings #3 have very perfect silver buds with a lot of detail.
 It will show better once they have been polished a little. $40.US.
 Earrings #4 are very detailed and come in two parts joined together.
 The lower part is an enamelled blue lotus bud and the top part is either leaves or a moth like creature.
 1 15/16 inches tall. $65.US.
 Earrings #5 are flower/lotus buds enamelled in two shades of blue.
 Some areas are a little blackened.
 1 5/16 inches tall. $50.US.
 The pendant is made the same way as earrings #3.
 The top part can be facing this way or upside down.
-It is just under 1 inch tall and has a large hidden loop behind which can hold a coin or a chain. $45.US. (#4 is sold, the others are available)
+It is just under 1 inch tall and has a large hidden loop behind which can hold a coin or a chain. $45.US. (#4 & #5 are sold & the pendant is sold - the others are available)

 CH776.
 The Chinese always do lovely work with silver.
 Bracelets like this require a lot of hammering.
 Annealing and hammering, many times over.
 The bracelet has very typical patterns on it, and small pieces of metal inside for a very light, delicate, rattling noise when moving.
 The inside of the bracelet is 2 1/2 by 1 7/8 inches across, made for a wrist that is not smaller than 7 inches around.
 The opening is 1 5/16 inches open. $165.US.